Committee of 100 (United States)

-The Committee of 100 is a 501(c)(3) organization of Chinese Americans in business, government, academia and the arts whose stated aim is "to encourage constructive relations between the peoples of the United States and Greater China."
+The Committee of 100 is a 501(c)(3) organization of prominent Chinese Americans in business, government, academia and the arts whose stated aim is "to encourage constructive relations between the peoples of the United States and Greater China."
 It was founded in 1990 by I. M. Pei.
-Its current chair is H. Roger Wang, chairman and former chief executive officer (CEO) of the Golden Eagle International Group, and its current president is Zhengyu Huang.

-Background

-The declared key functions of the committee are to serve as a bridge between the cultures and systems of China and America and also to provide a forum for those issues that Americans of Chinese descent face in bettering their lives in the United States.
+Its current chair is Gary Locke, former U.S. Ambassador to China, the 36th Secretary of Commerce, and former Governor of Washington State (1997–2005).

+History

+The organization focuses on issues of importance to the Chinese American community and China-United States relations.
+The committee was started with the encouragement of Henry Kissinger.
 The committee aims to serve as cultural ambassadors and to foster the exchange of ideas and various perspectives among its membership with those in the community and government.
 Committee delegations have been invited to give briefings to top officials at the White House and Zhongnanhai.

-The committee has been noted to avoid criticism of the Chinese Communist Party and its policies.
-A 2018 report by the Hoover Institution and a 2020 Newsweek report noted that committee members have been targets of United Front Work Department pressure and influence operations.
+The committee has been described as avoiding criticism of the Chinese Communist Party (CCP) and its policies.
+A 2018 report by the Hoover Institution and a 2020 Newsweek report noted that committee members have been targets of the CCP's United Front Work Department pressure and influence operations.
+In 2024, the committee was one of several organizations that opposed the reauthorization of the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party.

 Membership

-The membership, as of October 2020, is as follows, where each name is followed by the member's date of election in parentheses:
+The membership, as of November 2025, is as follows, where each name is followed by the member's date of election in parentheses: